tang-bin/learn-robo/Project_4/README.md

 The decoder part will upsample the 1x1 convolution to the same size as the input image.
 We will use the same layers to transpose the data.

-Also I will use skip connections to get more accurate segmentation decisions.

-![img3][img3]

 The decoder code looks like:

 ```python